Higher education in Quebec: Provincial bodies that influence the higher education system in Quebec

 Association of Private Colleges of Quebec (Association des collèges privés du Québec (APCQ)) acts as the voice of twenty-two private subsidized colleges in order to promote education at the college level.

 Confédération des Syndicats Nationaux (CSN), most public college instructors are associated with this union.

 Council of Education (Conseil supérieure de l'Éducation) is composed of twenty-two members and is an advisor body to the Minister of Education, Recreation and Sport.
 This council is independent from the Minister, but it provides suggestions and information about the state of education in the province.
 It conducts research and encourages stake holder to provide their input.

 Commission of College Teaching Evaluation (Commission d'évaluation de l'enseignement collégial) acts as an independent government organization whose evaluation mandate covers most aspects of college education, with special emphasis on student achievement and programmes of studies.
 Legislation attributes to the Commission the power to evaluate and make recommendations, as well as to exercise a declaratory power.

 Conférence des recteurs et des principaux des universités du Québec (Conference of Rectors and Principles of Quebec (CREPUQ)).
 This group is an association of university institutions.
-The CREPUQ currently have a campaign promoting the importance of higher education titled Knowledge Matters to promote the benefit of having a well-educated, highly skilled society.
+The CREPUQ currently has a campaign promoting the importance of higher education titled Knowledge Matters, to promote the benefit of having a well-educated, highly skilled society.